a-c-ting/Advent-of-Code/README.md

 # Advent-of-Code
 This repo contains solutions to AoC programming problems/puzzles using Go (golang).
+My goal is to mainly familiarize with Go.
 For simplicity and organization purposes, most of the codes per problem are in a single file.
 Only exception is the intcode processor.

 ## Steps to run: